leanprover/leanprover.github.io/download/index.md

 Ubuntu 14.04 / Ubuntu 14.10
 ---------------------------

-Use the following commands to install Lean using PPA
+Use the following commands to install Lean using PPA:

 {% highlight bash %}
 sudo add-apt-repository ppa:leanprover/lean